 See separate article Red Eye for fuller discussion of the general causes of this condition.

 Initial diagnosis is made on slit-lamp examination.
-An ultrasound scan (easily and painlessly performed in the outpatient clinic) may also be of help.
+An ultrasound scan may also be of help.
 However, diagnosis is ultimately confirmed by taking a sample of vitreous for microbiological culture (diagnostic surgical vitrectomy).
 This is done in theatre and may also be a therapeutic procedure if the vitreous is entirely removed (to reduce the infectious load); intraocular antibiotics can be administered at the same time.

 In the case of endogenous bacterial endophthalmitis and candida-associated endophthalmitis, a full infection screen is warranted (FBC, blood cultures and culture of all indwelling lines and catheters).
 The latter may also prompt a search for possible immunocompromise.